sickforska/typingmind-mcp/README.md

 **Notes:**
 - All requests need an `Authorization: Bearer <auth-token>` header.
-- Available ports: The server will choose a free port from `50880`–`50889`.
+- Available ports: The server will choose port `50880` or `50881`, make sure these ports are available in your system.
+You can also use `PORT` environment variable to specify a different port.

 ---